vallison234-dotcom/EditIPA/README.md

 ### Contribution
 If you want to contribute to the project, follow these steps:
 1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add some feature or improve design'`).
+2. Make your changes and commit them (`git commit -m 'Add some feature or improve design'`).
-4. Push to the branch (`git push origin feature-branch`).
+3. Push changes (`git push`).
-5. Open a pull request.
+4. Open a pull request.

 ### License
 This project is licensed under the MIT License.